Seeds of Hope: Related direct actions

-Related Media
+Related media

 In 1998, a 26-minute documentary called "Seeds of Hope" directed by Neil Goodwin was released, including interviews with the women involved in the action.

 Additionally, two songs were written inspired by the action and group: "Four Strong Women" released in 1996 by Maurie Mulheron and "With my Hammer" by Seize the Day and Shannon Smy.

+The action was featured in The Antics Roadshow an hour-long 2011 documentary film focused on iconic acts of activism and pranks.
+Produced and directed by the British street artist Banksy and the director/producer Jaimie D'Cruz and was narrated by Kathy Burke.

 A book called "The Hammer Blow: How 10 Women Disarmed a Warplane" recounting the action was written by Andrea Needham and published by Peace News in 2016.

 A board game called "Disarm the Base" was created and released by Dissent Games in 2019.
-The designer was Jessica Metheringham and the artist was Mark Bijak While promotion and advice were given by Sam Walton and Campaign Against Arms Trade.
-500 copies were made, 240 were bought pre-release through Kickstarter.
-With the approximately £5,000 in profits going to CAAT in summer 2020.
+The designer was Jessica Metheringham and the artist was Mark Bijak; promotion and advice were given by Sam Walton and the Campaign Against the Arms Trade.
+500 copies were made, 240 were bought pre-release through Kickstarter, with the approximately £5,000 in profits going to CAAT in summer 2020.
 The game's premise places the player(s) in the position of a peace activist intending to disable armed planes on a base with at least one player escaping and is based on the Seeds of Hope Action and the ploughshares action by Sam Walton and Dan Woodhouse.